 The sub-fund manager may also use various derivative instruments for efficient portfolio management and as investment purposes.
-These derivative instruments may include, among others, options, forwards, futures, future contracts on financial instruments and options on such contracts, as well as privately negotiated OTC contracts on any type of financial instrument, including swaps, forward-starting swaps, inflation swaps, swaptions, constant maturity swaps and credit default swaps.
+These derivative instruments may include, among others, options, forwards, futures, future contracts on financial instruments and options on such contracts, as well as privately negotiated OTC contracts on any type of financial instrument, including swaps, forwardstarting swaps, inflation swaps, swaptions, constant maturity swaps and credit default swaps.
 Excluding the use of total return swaps.
+The sub-fund will not invest in ABS or MBS.